 Stores have been struggling to keep up with online shops since Amazon started 23 years ago, but things continue to get worse.
 Many large chain stores are closing their doors and selling online only.
 Stores need to find new reasons for people to shop in their stores, use promotions, demonstrations, and events to get them in the door.

-Pricing is a little tricky and it is hard to price your online items the same as your in-store items because the overhead is higher in the store and you would never make money.
+Pricing is a little tricky and it is hard to price your online items like wigs, dresses, wedding veils etc. The same as your in-store items because the overhead is higher in the store and you would never make money.
 Retailers should look at pricing like the airlines and Target does.
 They have different prices for different locations, and different prices depending on when an item is purchased.
 That being said, retailers should also always say yes if asked to match the price.
 Think of these times as a sort of coupon for these customers and all customers will not ask to price match.

 The female demographic still mostly chooses the brick and mortar location as they love the touch and feel and social part of shopping.
 Males, along with young people, also love the instant gratification of shopping in a store.
 Online shopping is good for everyone with the time and cost savings and is expected to grow in the next few years, but nothing beats the old-fashioned shopping experience.